ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Adding a crystals widget to a UI layer](./images/tutPlatformer_28.png)

 Adding UI elements to a separate room allows you to design UI visually, and then import them into other rooms through code.
 Ct.js also has a special flag that locks UI layers in place, so you can freely move, scale and even rotate camera, and UI elements will remain properly positioned.
-Now, to import a UI room into another, go to our script `inGameRoomStart` created at the Settings tab before, and add this code before the closing brace of the function:
+Now, to import a UI room into another, go to our script `inGameRoomStart` created at the Project -> Custom scripts tab before, and add this code before the closing brace of the function:

 ```js
 ct.rooms.append('LayerUI', {